 This is our time to turn social enterprise growth from theory to practice – a panel discussion chaired by Peter Holbrook CBE (CEO, Social Enterprise UK) and including Claire Dove CBE (Crown Representative, VCSE) and Claire Spencer (Acting Head of Inclusive Growth & Public Service Reform, West Midlands Combined Authority).

 An insightful and practical panel session with Q&A exploring the different perspectives of enterprise growth and shared knowledge of how to achieve it.
 Chaired by social impact specialist Heidi Fisher (Founder, Make An Impact CIC) and including social enterprise specialist Karen Leigh Anderson (Business Advisor, Cambridge Judge Business School) along with Alastair Wilson (CEO, School for Social Entrepreneurs) and Dionne Williams (Managing Director, Forward Carers CIC).

 10.55 CHAT & REFRESH

 11.15 EXPERIENCES OF GROWTH AND SUCCESS: IF THEY CAN, YOU CAN!

 Hear from leading social entrepreneurs who have gone through significant growth stages as our panel share a candid conversation about ‘what we didn’t know, but wish we had’.
-Chaired by Martin Hogg (CEO, Citizen Coaching CIC) and 3 established social enterprises: Sport4Life, Wild Oyster CIC and Rising Stars Property Solutions CIC.
+Facilitated by Janet Gray (MD, Feed My Creative CIC) and a panel of 4 established social enterprises: Citizen Coaching CIC, Sport4Life, Wild Oyster CIC and Rising Stars Property Solutions CIC.

 12.00 CHAT & REFRESH